sjmarsh/MoviesAngular1/ReadMe.md

 - Clone the repo from GitHub
 - Run npm install
 - run gulp
-- Start the app using: npm run app
+- Start the app using: npm start

 ## Deployment: ##
 </br>